Live Resin Concentrates and Their Benefits Explained

 Live Resin is one of several concentrates.
 Each has a shape and potency that makes a difference.
 Some are listed here in alphabetical order:

 Budder: Budder has the softness and color of dairy butter.
 Still, it pulls and handles like taffy.
-It has a terpene count that increases flavor and aroma, but the stickiness takes some careful handling to avoid waster.
+It has a terpene count that increases flavor and aroma, but the stickiness requires careful handling to avoid waste.

 Crumble: Crumble has a drier consistency.
-Stored in glass jar, it has a good shelf-life and easy handling.
-Its texture reminds you of exceptionally fine dirt or sand.
+Stored in a glass jar, it has a good shelf life and is easy to handle.
+Its texture reminds you of excellent dirt or sand.

-Rosin: Rosin is produced by pressing dry cannabis buds under heat to effectively squeeze out its toxins and solvents.
+Rosin: Rosin is produced by pressing dry cannabis buds under heat to effectively squeeze out their toxins and solvents.

-Wax: Wax is popular with dabbers because of its gummy consistency.
-You will want to handle carefully because its sticky adhesion will waste product.
+Wax: Popular with dabbers for its gummy consistency.
+You will want to handle it carefully because its sticky adhesion will waste product.

-Live Resin largely differs from these because of the way it is developed and the safety risks that process creates.
+Live Resin differs from these in significant ways, due to how it is developed and the safety risks that process entails.

 Benefits of cannabis concentrates –

 All concentrates are refined cannabis by-products.
-Their various production techniques aim at eliminating plant material in such a way as to increase the “purity” of the product.
-This, in turn, increases its potency and delivers benefits specific to the intake of THC and CBD.
+Their various production techniques aim to eliminate plant material, thereby increasing the “purity” of the product.
+This, in turn, increases its potency and delivers benefits specific to THC and CBD intake.

 People inhale the fumes of Live Resin when it is super-heated in a dabbing rig or bong.
 Because there is no “smoking” combustion, the fumes are void of nicotine, tar, and other toxins.
 The concentrated power of THC promises a soaring high with lasting effects, and the concentrated CBD ensures a quicker medical benefit.

-Using is not as convenient as smoking a joint or vaping an oil, but the concentration of elements can relieve symptoms associated with chronic or situational anxiety, Alzheimer’s Disease, chemotherapy-related nausea, depression and PTSD, epilepsy and other forms of non-voluntary spasticity, insomnia and sleeping disorders, chronic and situational stress, and more.
+Using is not as convenient as smoking a joint or vaping an oil.
+Still, the concentration of elements can relieve symptoms associated with chronic or situational anxiety, Alzheimer’s Disease, chemotherapy-related nausea, depression and PTSD, epilepsy and other forms of non-voluntary spasticity, insomnia and sleeping disorders, chronic and situational stress, and more.

 That same potency presents a problem.
-Live Resin is not for first time cannabis users.
-It is pricey and takes some learning to use properly.
+Live Resin is not for first-time cannabis users.
+It is pricey and takes some time to learn to use correctly.
 You must research it and the products available.
-At a dispensary, you must explore the label thoroughly looking for the contents and for the third-party testing results.
-The better products are available at prices that might present some sticker shock.
+At a dispensary, you must thoroughly examine the label, looking for the contents and third-party testing results.
+The better products are available at prices that may cause sticker shock.

-As importantly, you should not start by using alone.
-You should use with a friend or friends who might help if your experience is difficult.
-Overall, you should consider starting with a low potency concentrate or smaller amount before you titrate up to an intake you find more comfortable.
+As importantly, you should not start by using it alone.
+You should use it with a friend or friends who might help if your experience is challenging.
+Overall, you should consider starting with a low-potency concentrate or a smaller amount before titrating up to an intake you find more comfortable.

 Good advice –

-You should not even think of making your own Live Resin; the safety risk is too high.
+You should not even consider making your own Live Resin; the safety risks are too high.
 You must learn what you are using and how to use it.
 And you should increase your use and potency slowly until you have confidence in handling the product, the consumption, and the effects.